AriFordsham/GHCWiki/status/ghc-7.10.1.md

 - **[ApplicativeDo](applicative-do)** - Now that `Applicative` is a superclass of `Monad`, Simon Marlow has plans to implement a new extension for GHC, which will allow `do` notation to be used in the context of `Applicative`, not just `Monad`.

 - **Strict language extension**.
 Johan Tibell is working on a `-XStrict` language extension that will make GHC compile programs in a by-default strict way.
-[Details here](language-strict).
+Details here?.

 - **Cloud Haskell statics**.
 Mathieu Boespflug and Facundo Domínguez at TweagIO are working on support for Cloud Haskell's `static` feature.
 [Details here](static-pointers).